richclarke0/Djinstagram/readme.md

 |----------|
 |![image info](./screenshot.png)|

+Future enhancements:
-Future enhancements: **It would be cool to be able to delete comments.**
+- It would be cool to be able to delete comments.
+- Get the profile rendering to work for other peoples profiles instead of the logged in user.
+- Friend functionality.